Auction-Fundraisers

 An example for the current auction: If the current bid on a plant is $35, and you bid $50, the high bid price is then moved to $50 (NOT $36 like our earliest auctions) and the next bidder has to bid over that ($51 or more) — if you have the highest bid when the auction closes, then you win that plant and your high bid is exactly what you pay (plus shipping).

-To make the process more fair, we are implementing a trial “soft close” at the end of this auction.
-This will allow a chance for participants to make a final bid offer on a popular plant even after the “close”.
+To make the process more fair, we have implemented a “soft close” at the end of our auctions.
+This allows a chance for participants to make a final bid offer on a popular plant even after the “close”.

-How it works: For any plant bid on in the final minutes of the auction, we will email the bidders shortly after the 6pm close and give them the opportunity to make 1 final bid on the plant within a given amount of time [5–10 minutes, depending on the circumstance] — the highest bid wins the plant.
+How it works: For any plant bid on in the final minutes of the auction, we will email the bidders shortly after the 6pm close and give them the opportunity to make 1 final bid on the plant within a given amount of time [5–15 minutes, depending on the circumstance]—the highest bid wins the plant!

 For plants only bid on earlier in the auction, there is no “soft close” and the win goes to the person with the highest bid at the 6pm close.